 Irish Local Development Network CLG is supported by The Scheme to Support National Organisations which is funded by the Government of Ireland through the Department of Rural and Community Development.

-Irish Local Development Network CLG is also supported by the Department of Employment Affairs and Social Protection.
+Irish Local Development Network CLG is also supported by the Department of Social Protection.

 The members of Irish Local Development Network CLG pay an annual subscription fee to support the work of the organisation.